Apache AGE Graph MCP server

 Using with Claude

-On macOS, edit the claude_desktop_config.json file located at ~/Library/Application Support/Claude/.
+Edit the claude_desktop_config.json file located in ~/Library/Application Support/Claude/:

 {